omershreib/open_university/introduction_to_AI/Maman11_README.md

 2. the goal positions of $t_j$ and $t_k$ are both in that line.
 3. $t_j$ is to the **right** of $t_k$
 4. in the goal state, $t_j$ is to the **left** of $t_k$

+According to `Hansson`, the motivation behind LC is the observation in which MD offer a proposal solution for each tile (in a relaxed problem).
+The path offerd by MD is not always the only shortest-solution.
+However, in the LC baseline MD do offer only the shortest-solution because its required that these pairs of tiles will be in their goal column/row position.
+From LC's standpoint, LC applies this relaxed problem of identifing (using MD) the tiles that have a unique shortest-path to their goal position, and then identifiy all the "obstacles" that stand in between and therefore must be removed from these shortest-paths

+#### LinearConflict - defintions:

 MD(n) = sum of Manhattan distances